aptecoSmith/ragLlamaIndex1/markdowns/audiencesMarkdown/Audiences/Introduction.md

 These are the node addition buttons And and OR.
 We have narrowed our Customer selection down to the time period we were interested in, but now we need to narrow down the product purchased.
 Click the small blue 'And' button to add another Audience node underneath the first.
-You will see this new node does not have an otion to select all People, but it does have an 'Add Filter' button.
+You will see this new node does not have an option to select all People, but it does have an 'Add Filter' button.
 Click on 'Add Filter' to open the System Search dialog.
 You could navigate through the tree to find the product category, or you could type into the search box 'Umbrella'.
 By default the system search returns variables, but you will see there is a tick box marked 'Include codes in search'.